 PDS implementations should follow standards-based approaches for implementing the AS functionality.
 The SOFIE Framework's implementation of PDS follows the OAuth2.0 standard and it treats the provided authorisation grants similarly to how OAuth2.0 handles the client credentials grant.
 Similarly, PDS implementations should be flexible on how an AS should verify the provided grants.
 SOFIE's PDS implementation allows the definition of rules using JSON path.
 When it comes to privacy-preserving data sharing, PDS implementations should consider lightweight local differential privacy mechanisms so that also constrained devices can be used.
 SOFIE's PDS implementation uses the RAPPOR local differential mechanism [Erl2014] that enables end-users privacy using only lightweight operations.
-Furthermore, PDS implementations should not be tailored for specific types of data or aggregated statistics, instead they should be generic and allow a wide range of applications.
+Furthermore, PDS implementations should be generic and allow a wide range of applications.
 For example, SOFIE's implementation of PDS allows the creation of surveys with an arbitrary number of possible responses.